usnistgov/800-63-3/sp800-63c/sec4_federation.md

 ## 4. Federation

 In a federation protocol, a three-party relationship is formed between the subscriber, the identity provider (IdP), and the relying party (RP) as shown in [Figure 4-1](#63cSec4-Figure1).
 Depending on the specifics of the protocol, different information passes among the participants at different times.
-The subscriber communicates with both the IdP and the RP, usually through a web browser.
+The subscriber communicates with both the IdP and the RP, usually through a browser.
 The RP and the IdP communicate with each other in two ways:

  - The *front channel*, through redirects involving the subscriber,
  - or the *back channel*, through a direct connection between the RP and IdP, not involving the subscriber.